 Virginia Taylor joined the Friday Center team after working for eight years as assistant to Bill Friday.
 She has work and volunteer experience with many non-profits and faith communities in Chapel Hill and Durham.
 Virginia earned a BBA in business and an MA in community counseling from the University of Mississippi, and a Master of Divinity from Fuller Theological Seminary in Pasadena, California.

-The associate director for conference services directs and executes logistics for conferences and events hosted at the Friday Center and oversees the daily operations of the Friday Center's conference facility including oversight of conference planning, business development, and technology services.
+The director for conference and event services directs and executes logistics for conferences and events hosted at the Friday Center and oversees the daily operations of the Friday Center's conference facility including oversight of conference planning, business development, and technology services.

 Debra Watkins has twenty-one years of experience in events management.
 She was previously senior associate director for events management at UNC-Chapel Hill's Carolina Union, where she collaborated with all segments of the University community on the development of University policies, programs, and services for student organizations.
 For ten years, Debra served on the Carolina Union Performing Arts committee, and in 2011 she received the University's Diversity award.
 Debra holds a BS in business administration from North Carolina Central University.